Pleb5/Pleb5.github.io/pages/pleb_lessons.md

 ---

-### How to tackle the problem of chain analysis?
+## How to tackle the problem of chain analysis?
 {: .no_toc }
 This is a pernicious plot indeed.
 But all hope is not lost.
 Privacy advocates have raised awareness about the urgency of better privacy practices from wallet developers as well as bitcoiners.

 The most important part is that you too **raise awareness** of privacy in the first place.
 Tools are less useful if few people use them.
 This is especially true for privacy tools.

 * **Practice privacy off-chain** too.
 The more data they can collect about you the stronger their guessing will be.
 Correlation of vast amounts of data will be trivial nowadays so leave fewer traces.
 Social media, unsafe http sites, logging browser search engines, browsing clearnet through ISP without a VPN, not using Tor, using sms, using google services instead of reputable services with emphasis on privacy.
 So on, so forth.
 Improve these gradually, don’t overwhelm yourself because you will burn out or get too paranoid.
-Not helpful.
+Not helpful
 * **Buy Nokyc bitcoin**.
 All chain analysis has to have a starting point.
 Don’t give them that starting point.
 Peer-to-peer marketplaces, meetups, conferences, face-to-face cash trades, Pleb home mining or selling products and services for sats mitigate this problem.
-These will be more onerous methods than a few clicks on a centralized exchange but will save you from most headaches of the not-so-distant future where doxxed bitcoin and bitcoiners will be hit hard.
+These will be more onerous methods than a few clicks on a centralized exchange but will save you from most headaches of the not-so-distant future where doxxed bitcoin and bitcoiners will be hit hard
 * **Use** bitcoin software that is designed to cater to privacy needs like **Sparrow wallet**.
 It is not just the wallet functionality.
-It is also about the user experience which will guide you towards better practices where applicable.
+It is also about the user experience which will guide you towards better practices where applicable
 * **Segregation.** E.g. you separate KYC UTXOs from NoKYC by putting them in different wallets so they may never be merged in a transaction.
 * Practice **UTXO management**.
 Previously I told you that your wallet selects the coins you pay with.
 This can be done manually as well of course.
 You can control the coin selection to protect your privacy called "**coin control"**.
 This can also be thought of as a type of segregation not on the wallet level but inside the wallet on the UTXO level.
 You can diligently keep track of your transaction metadata by applying **UTXO labeling** practices.
 This will allow for better coin control so you avoid doxxing yourself by merging the wrong kinds of UTXOs.
 Wrong kind could mean many things, like donating to a cause from the change left from the purchase of something you don't want others to know about or depositing to a regulated exchange from a UTXO that is easy to trace back to suspicious activity.
 Depends on regulations and subjective judgements.
-Better not to call attention to yourself and label UTXOs in every transaction which Sparrow demands explicitly.
+Better not to call attention to yourself and label UTXOs in every transaction which Sparrow demands explicitly
 * **Privacy enhanced transactions.** These are techniques to deliberately obfuscate transaction information.
 If you use a wallet with an emphasis on good privacy features like Sparrow or Samourai, they offer many ways to improve your privacy while transacting.
-These transactions tend to incur more cost and require more understanding though.
+These transactions tend to incur more cost and require more understanding though
 * **Coinjoin** is a collaborative transaction where parties join their UTXOs in a transaction only to introduce confusion about who owns which UTXO.
 If done well, it can “reset the history” of a UTXO that was part of a Coinjoin transaction or at least introduce a good deal of doubt about its future going forward.
-At that point the only thing that is known about those UTXOs is that they probably entered a Coinjoin transaction with other parties.
+At that point the only thing that is known about those UTXOs is that they probably entered a Coinjoin transaction with other parties

 It cannot however erase KYC records.
 Coinjoin mitigates tracking by breaking the transaction graph.
 After a properly performed Coinjoin, you can only guess which Coinjoin transaction UTXOs belong to which transaction inputs.
 For example [Whirlpool](https://docs.samourai.io/whirlpool/start) is a coinjoin implementation with a centralized coordinator of these special transactions.
 Because these transactions reset the history of a UTXO they can be thought of as privacy tools as well as tools for increasing bitcoin fungibility(the degree of similarity, since they create outputs of equal amounts with zero link to the past).
 Hopefully in the future almost all transactions will be coinjoin transactions, even simple spends.
 This would make tracking super-hard for chain surveillance.
 Common open coinjoin protocols need to be widely adopted by bitcoiners to achieve this reality because coinjoin needs extra collaboration of wallets.

 ---

-### More about Coinjoin
+## More about Coinjoin
 {: .no_toc }
 Sending your KYC UTXOs through Coinjoin transactions is therefore a great practice but does not come without a cost: